 - Are the distance programs identical to their on-campus counterparts?

 Our department offers MS and PhD degrees in Electrical and Computer Engineering (M.S.
 ECE and Ph.D.
 ECE, respectively).
 In essence, the distance degrees are operated identically to their on-campus counterparts; distance students simply participate in the distance-campus sections of the classes they are taking.
 In particular, the admission requirements and the degree requirements are the same.
 Complete admissions requirements are at http://www.ece.msstate.edu/information-for-prospective-students/

 - Will I have to come to campus at any time as a distance student?

 The distance-education programs do not have any residency requirement.
 Courses use a variety of technologies to deliver course content to distance students, including websites, streaming video, and interactive video conferencing.
 Department-approved proctors may be required to administer examinations to distance students; such examinations include course exams as well as others such as the doctoral qualifying examination.
 Oral examinations (e.g., oral preliminary examination, thesis/dissertation defense) may be conducted via on-campus visit by the student, interactive video conferencing, or some other method subject to the approval of the student's graduate committee and the graduate program director.

 - Is there an orientation for distance students?

-Unfortunately, we have no incoming-student orientations for distance students at the moment.
-You will want to contact professors in your area of research interest for suggested courses to take.
-Our faculty and there research interests are listed here: http://www.ece.msstate.edu/people/faculty/
+We have incoming-student orientations with virtual access provided for distance students.
+You are encouraged to contact professors in your area of research interest for suggested courses to take.
+Our faculty and there research interests are listed here: http://www.ece.msstate.edu/research/

 - How do distance students conduct research?